chamini2/setlan/markdown/definicion.md

     program {
         using int age; in
-        print "how old are you?";
+        println "how old are you?";
         scan age;
         print "you said ", age, ", right?";
     }